michaelhyi/distributed-message-queue/README.md

 #### Architecture

-This distributed system follows a hierarchial, tree-like architecture.
+This distributed system follows a hierarchial architecture.
 There's a top-level server called the controller that handles all user requests, routing them to topics.
 Topics, to the user, are different logical queues.
-Topics then route requests to  partitions, which are horizontal shards of queues.
+Topics then route requests to horizontal shards of queues.
+Shards are replicated, following a leader-follower architecture.
+Therefore, topics route requests to the replica set leader.
+The replica set leader then replicates data to followers.
+The Raft algorithm is used for leader election within a replica set.

 ![Architecture diagram of the distributed message queue](.github/architecture.png)